Subash Khanal, PhD

-I am a PhD candidate in Computer Science at the Washington University in St. Louis , working in Multimodal Vision Research Laboratory led by Dr. Nathan Jacobs.
+I have a PhD in Computer Science from Washington University in St. Louis, where I worked in the Multimodal Vision Research Laboratory led by Dr. Nathan Jacobs.

 Email / CV / Google Scholar / Linkedin / Github